gw2-addon-loader/GW2-Addon-Manager/README.md

 - **Application**: This will hopefully be a convenient executable file to do everything the scripts can do and more.
 It's currently a work in progress.

 #### To-Do:
-- Add option to specify what add-ons are installed and automatically determine the right names for their dlls
 - See if it's possible to schedule the full update to run every so often in order for it to be an auto-check for updates
-- Add greyed-out "finish" button until all updates are finished
-- Make only progress bars for selected add-ons appear
-- Add application logic for selection to determine appropriate .dll filenames

 &nbsp;